lemonase/lemonase.github.io/content/posts/i-bought-a-new-laptop.md

 So I thought I would give a little update on what's new with my setup - specifically my mobile setup.

 Well, here's the news - I bought a new M1 MacBook Air (2020) about 2 or 3 weeks ago.
-It is actually the lowest spec version too - so 8GB of RAM, 256GB SSD and all the hype.
+It is the lowest spec version too - so 8GB of RAM, 256GB SSD and all the hype.

-This is also my first Apple computer - my first Mac - so that's pretty cool.
+This is also my first Apple computer - my first Mac - so that's pretty neat.
+The ARM processor is also a big reason I wanted to get one of these things.

 I haven't had too much time to really customize it that much, but I have installed [Homebrew](https://brew.sh/), switched the default shell to the newest version of